Musicoin/go-musicoin/README.md

 This command will:

- * Start gmc in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Musicoin network, which is very CPU intensive.
+ * Start GMC in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Musicoin network, which is very CPU intensive.
  * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
 This flag is optional and you can set it as high or as low as